 When NAEYC publishes an accreditation decision, it will include the decision status - Candidate for Accreditation, Accredited, Accredited with Conditions, Not Accredited, Accredited with Probation, Accreditation Expired, or Accreditation Revoked.
 In cases when a program receives an "Accredited with Conditions" decision, the Commission will state the reason for the condition.
+In cases where an adverse decision (Not Accredited, Accreditation Expired or Accreditation Revoked) was made, the Commission will state the reason for the decision will state the reason for the decision will state the reason for the decision will state the reason for the conditions.
 In cases where an adverse decision (Not Accredited, Accreditation Expired or Accreditation Revoked) was made, the Commission will state the reason for the decision, including which standards have not been met and/or in what way the program is out of compliance with the accreditation system's policies.
 It will also publish comments, if any, that the program may wish to make regarding an adverse accreditation decision.